Lalpa Kohhran Thar: Community life

-Many families are agricultural farmers, and their products are appreciated by the state government.
-In 2013, the government declared and awarded Tlangnuam as the "Best Village" in Mizoram for successful farmings under the New Land Use Policy.
-The main achievement for the award was cultivation and crafting of brooms.
-In 2014, the government funded them for mass cultivation of aloe vera for soap industry.
-The soap industry was created using the funds from the National Mission on Medicinal Plants under the National Medicinal Plants Board, Government of India.
-In 2014, they were featured alongside Bollywood actress Sakshi Tanwar for a television promotional advertisement of soap.
+Many community members are smallholder farmers.
+In 2013, the state government declared Tlangnuam the "Best Village" in Mizoram under the New Land Use Policy (NLUP), citing in particular the cultivation and crafting of brooms.
+In 2014, the state government funded a community-scale cultivation of aloe vera for use in soap production.
+The soap industry was capitalised from the National Mission on Medicinal Plants under the National Medicinal Plants Board, Government of India.
+In 2014, the community appeared alongside the Bollywood actress Sakshi Tanwar in a television advertisement for a soap brand.

-In Serchhip district elections, the sect become a formidable voting community.
-They tend to vote for a particular candidate or party in unison despite Ziona's permission to exercise individual's voting rights and support political party of their choice.
-For this reason, they became the main centre of attention for candidates.
-Ziona's family alone can make decisive votes, as one of his wives Rinkimi proudly said, "When we go to vote, we always cast our ballots for the same candidate or party.
+In Serchhip district elections the community forms a significant voting bloc.
+Although Ziona instructed members to vote independently and to support the party of their choice, they have historically tended to vote in unison, drawing the attention of candidates across parties.
+As one of Ziona's wives, Rinkimi, observed: "When we go to vote, we always cast our ballots for the same candidate or party.
 That means more than 160-odd votes are assured from one family."